 The Knobby Nic is best suited to less aggressive riders who tend to ride at moderate speeds and don't put a premium on cornering grip.
 It does provide good pedaling and braking traction, but it has a high rolling resistance as a result.
 Testers found they preferred the Knobby Nic as a rear tire, where the benefits of its pedaling and braking traction could be enjoyed, paired with a more aggressive tire with more cornering prowess in the front.

-Schwalbe tires don't come cheap, and the Knobby Nic is the only tire in our test that retails for over $100.
+Schwalbe tires don't come cheap, and the Knobby Nic is one of tonly 2 tires in our test that retail for over $100.
 At $103, we find it hard to say that this is a good value.
 If you can justify the expense and this tire suits your riding style, then perhaps it could be a good value for you.
 For our money, we'd probably opt for something a little less expensive with a better cornering performance.

 The Knobby Nic is an all-around trail tire that has a very middle of the road performance that is best suited to less aggressive riders who ride at low to moderate speeds.
 Aggressive riders who like to rail corners will be underwhelmed by this tire's cornering performance.
 It can be used either as a front or rear tire, although testers found they preferred it as a rear tire where they could reap the benefits of its pedaling and braking traction while being less hindered by its lack of cornering ability.
 Overall, it's a good tire, we just struggle to think of when we'd opt for the Knobby Nic over other tires with better performance that cost less.